thomaswyrick/duplicate-data-generator/README.md

 ### duprate
 The known duplication rate of the records to produce
 ### localization
-See [here](https://faker.readthedocs.io/en/master/locales.html) for a list of possible values#### name The name of the column written to the Excel sheet
+See [here](https://faker.readthedocs.io/en/master/locales.html) for a list of possible values

 ## Column Configuration File Settings
 The config json file takes an array of Column, which can be defined as:
 ### name
 Required.
 The name of the column in the generated csv file.
 ### type
 Required.
 The type of the column.
-Supported types are: first_name, last_name, street_address, secondary_address, city, state, postcode, country_code, phone_number, email, gender, date_of_birth
+Supported types are:

+first_name, last_name, street_address, secondary_address, city, state, postcode, country_code, phone_number, email, gender, date_of_birth
 ### transposition_chars
 Not required.
 The number of characters to transposition (e.g. switch around).